asiandevs/Game-Catalogue-PWA/part1_environment_setup.md

 # Part 1: Environment Setup and Project Overview

 This file is part of the Full-Stack Annotated Study Guide: Game Catalogue PWA repository.
-It covers setting up your development environment and understanding the project structure for building a Progressive Web App (PWA) using SQLite, Node.js, and HTML/CSS/JS.
-[Return to repository root](../).
+It covers setting up your development environment and understanding the project structure for building a Progressive Web App (PWA) using SQLite, Node.js, and HTML/CSS/JS. [[Return to repository root](https://github.com/asiandevs/game-catalogue-pwa-guide/tree/main)](../).

 ## Installing VS Code, Node.js, SQLite